 Besides the obvious aesthetics of grass in the road that some may not like, the real hazard of lawn clippings in the road comes from the slipperiness that the grass can cause, especially for motorcycle riders.
 On a curve, or even on a straightaway, riding over grass trimmings is no different than riding in the rain.
 There’s less friction between the ground and wheels.
 Motorcycles have two wheels and have a harder time balancing, so the risk of getting into an accident is that much higher for them.

 Laws Regarding Grass Clippings

-While there’s no state law that prohibits the practice of putting your lawn clippings in the road, there are state laws that prohibit throwing dangerous or obstructing debris in the road way.
-North Carolina General Statute Chapter 136 Article 7 (§ 136-91) states that, “No person shall throw, place, or deposit any glass or other sharp or cutting substance or any injurious obstruction in or upon any highway or public vehicular area.”
+While no state law prohibits the practice of putting your lawn clippings in the road, there are state laws that prohibit throwing dangerous or obstructing debris in the roadway.
+North Carolina General Statute Chapter 136 Article 7 (§ 136-91) states that “No person shall throw, place, or deposit any glass or other sharp or cutting substance or any injurious obstruction in or upon any highway or public vehicular area.”
 In addition, cities such as Lexington and Thomasville prohibit residents from such behavior.
-For example, Lexington code of ordinances states, “It shall be unlawful for any person to scatter refuse about or litter any public or private street or area or place” (Section 10.34-1).
+For example, the Lexington code of ordinances states, “It shall be unlawful for any person to scatter refuse about or litter any public or private street or area or place” (Section 10.34-1).
 The code also defines the term “refuse” to include yard waste and grass clippings in section 10.1.

 If you’ve been involved in a motorcycle accident caused by a road hazard, contact our firm TODAY at (800) 351-3008.
 We can help YOU seek compensation!